onera/Cassiopee/Converter/doc/source/Filter.rst

     Load and distribute zones of file on the different processors.

-    :rtype t: partial tree on each processor
+    :rtype: partial tree on each processor

     *Example of use:*